srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 12. There's a latency with so many routes and connections, but are you now seeing the vibration data coming through?

-    > [!NOTE] If no data appears, check you are running the device app and  the analytics job is running.
+    > **Note**:  If no data appears, check you are running the device app and  the analytics job is running.

 13. Let the job run for a while, several minutes at least before the ML model will kick in.
 Compare the console output of the device app, with the Power BI dashboard.
 Are you able to correlate the forced and increasing vibrations to a run of anomaly detections?

 If you're seeing an active Power BI dashboard, you've just  completed this lab.
 Great work.

-> [!NOTE] Before you go, don't forget to close Visual Studio Code - this will exit the device app if it is still running.
+> **Note**:  Before you go, don't forget to close Visual Studio Code - this will exit the device app if it is still running.